 L32E vs. L33ER: Remote Ethernet Racks of Discrete I/O

-Using Rockwell’s Ethernet IP Capacity tool (more on this tool here,) we are able to add thirty two remote racks of Point I/O (or Flex I/O) to the L32E.
+However, we are also able to add a total of thirty two remote racks of discrete Point or Flex I/O to the L33ER as well.

 L32E: Thirty two remote racks of discrete I/O